Three-Week Food Itinerary for New Zealand

 - Try out the local street eats

-- Join Zest Food Tours for a culinary tour of the city (on Viator and Tripadvisor).
+- Join Food and Spice Odyssey for a culinary tour of the city.

-See our 9 Things to Do in Wellington for Foodies for more information on each activity.
+See our 9 Foodie Experiences in Wellington for more information on each activity.

 Day 14 – Wellington to Christchurch